 If you want to carry essential oils wherever you go, this essential oil necklace gift set is super handy!
 You can play around with the essential oils you like and place your felt pads inside the locket.
 I also love the inspiring message at the back of the locket!

 What to Look for When Buying Essential Oils!

 Choose essential oils with therapeutic grade.
 Many products today are synthetic, so their healing effects also lessen.
 Avoid essential oils diluted in vegetable oils.
 You’ll know this when a drop of essential oil leaves an oily ring in a piece of paper.

-Buy essential oils that have both Latin and common name and country of origin in their labels.
-Generic essential oils are sold all over the market and they may have harmful synthetic ingredients.
-Containers should be in glass, dark amber color, so unfiltered light doesn’t enter, which prevents spoiling.
+Buy essential oils that have both Latin and common names and country of origin in their labels.
+Generic essential oils are sold all over the market, and they may have harmful synthetic ingredients.
+Containers should be in glass, dark amber color, so unfiltered light doesn’t enter, preventing spoiling.

 Love this 6 Essentials Oil Gift Set Kit by Nature’s Oil.
 It’s 100% organic and pure therapeutic grade!
 This 18 Ultimate Essential Oils Set is also an awesome choice if you want to get the most popular oils!

 Essentials oils have been used for thousands of years.
-However, Dr. Josh Axe says we need to use them in a responsible way.
-Here are Top 10 Essential Oil Mistakes to Avoid according to Dr. Axe [11:11]:
+However, Dr. Josh Axe says we need to use them responsibly.
+Here are the Top 10 Essential Oil Mistakes to Avoid according to Dr. Axe [11:11]: